PeterMarshall29/book1/jupyternotebooks/glossary.md

 Expression Statements
   An expression followed by a semicolon.

+Falling Through
+  When a program reaches the end of code block and just continues onto the next statements.
+Will be an error for a function if a return is expected, but permitted for `void`.

 Floating-Point Numbers
   Numbers with a decimal point.
 Represented in code by the addition of `.0` to whole numbers.